willybob7/AMBIR/README.md

 things needed to do yet:
-picture light box for items on sale paypal button policy page footer with contact info and privacy policy email submission form to contact us
+put info on firebase and have the store page use the data from that to make the areas paypal button policy page footer with contact info and privacy policy email submission form to contact us - use firebase